ccmmf/workflows/phase_1a_single_site_almond/README.md

     * `README.txt`: Reports some metadata about the model run including site, input files, run dates, etc.
     * `sipnet.out`: Raw Sipnet output, with all years and variables in one file
   - `pecan.CONFIGS.xml`: Settings for the run, as recorded just after writing config files and before starting the Sipnet runs (In this workflow only one XML file is written; in other PEcAn applications the settings might be recorded at other stages of the run as well, giving e.g. `pecan.CHECKED.xml`, `pecan.TRAIT.xml`, `pecan.METPROCESS.xml`, and so on).
-  - `pft/`: Parameter sensitivity and variance decomposition plots from the sensitivity analysis, placed here because PEcAn's sensitivity analysis can be requested for many PFTs at once and is run separately for each one.
   - `run/`: Working directories for the execution of each model, with subdirectories for each ensemble member containing:
     * `job.sh`: A bash script that controls the execution of Sipnet and relocates outputs to the `out/` directory
     * `README.txt`: Metadata about the model run; identical to the copy in `out/`